bernardellimyckael/Milestone-Project/README.md

 ### Code

+-   [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Bootstrap used for adding navigation menu code

 -   [MDBootstrap](https://mdbootstrap.com/): Bootstrap Library used throughout the project mainly to:
     -   Making site responsive using the Bootstrap Grid System.
-    -   Adding navbar and footer code.
+    -   Adding contact and footer code.
     -   Using classes for colour, font, margin, padding, etc.

 -   [W3Schools](https://www.w3schools.com/): used for guiding in differents parts of code.